 1. The NF service consumer (S-CSCF) sends a GET request to the resource representing the UE's IMS profile with query parameters indicating the supported-features.

 2a.
 On success, the HSS responds with "200 OK" with the message body containing the UE's Profile Data as relevant for the requesting NF service consumer.
-The charging information, Initial Filter Criteria (IFC) are included in the response.
-Additional information (e.g. Core Network Authorization), if any, may also be included.
+The Initial Filter Criteria (IFC) is included in the response.
+Additional information (e.g. service priority information), if any, may also be included.

 2b.
 If there is no valid subscription data for the UE, HTTP status code "404 Not Found" shall be returned and it should include additional error information in the response body (in the "ProblemDetails" element).